Exclusiveideas/content-creation/README.md

 - `branch-3`: Description of branch 3.
 - ... -->
 - `create-react-with-webpack` : This branch shows how to create a functional react app from scratch using webpack.
+- `react-drag-n-drop` : This branch shows how to create a drag-and-drop component with react.

 Feel free to navigate through the branches and explore the specific programming topics and projects that interest you.